 History of Munishwaran

-The cult of Muneeswaran is very popular in various regions of India, Malaysia as well as Singapore.
-The main weapon of God Muneeswaran is trident and so temples usually contain a trident placed on the ground and limes are also placed on the prongs of trident.
+The cult of Munishwaran is very popular in various regions of India, Malaysia as well as Singapore.
+The main weapon of God Munishwaran is trident and so temples usually contain a trident placed on the ground and limes are also placed on the prongs of trident.

-Statues of God Muneeswaran are painted and are dressed in dhoti. lord Muneeswaran is considered both as fierce God as well as peaceful God.
+Statues of God Munishwaran are painted and are dressed in dhoti.
+Lord Munishwaran is considered both as fierce God as well as peaceful God.

 As he appeared from Lord Siva’s face.
 He believed Sivamuni.